02 Mar Nanny Taxes

 3. Review Hours Worked

 If you’ve kept accurate timesheets and pay stubs, this is an easy step to complete.
 Just confirm that all hours worked have been paid correctly.
-As a reminder, nannies are to be paid at least minimum wage, which is the highest of the federal, state or local rates.
+As a reminder, nannies are to be paid at least minimum wage, which is the highest of the federal, state, or local rates.
 They also receive overtime pay of time-and-half for hours worked over 40 in a week.

 4. Calculate Employee Tax Withholding

 Your employee owes 7.65 percent of their cash wages in FICA taxes (6.2 percent for Social Security and 1.45 percent for Medicare).
-You’ll need this for their W-2 so your employee can file their personal tax return.
+You’ll need this for their W-2 so your employee can file their tax return.
 Hopefully, you’ve been withholding and remitting these taxes on your employee’s behalf.
 If not, they will owe their entire tax obligation when they file their return.
 This can be thousands of dollars that they may not be able to pay all at once.

 5. Determine Your Tax Obligation

 You’ll owe 7.65 percent of what you paid your nanny in FICA taxes as well as six percent on the first $7,000 of gross wages in federal unemployment taxes.
 You may also owe state unemployment taxes.
-When you file your personal tax return, this entire amount will be due.
+When you file your tax return, this entire amount will be due.
 Unless, of course, you’ve been paying quarterly.

 6. Provide Your Nanny With Their W-2

-Complete Form W-2, give it to your nanny by January 31.
+Complete Form W-2, and give it to your nanny by January 31.
 Form W-2 details the wages they earned for the year plus any taxes that have been withheld.
 You’ll also need to file Copy A of Form W-2 and Form W-3 with the Social Security Administration by January 31.

 7. Complete Schedule H

-Fill out Schedule H and attach it to your personal tax return.
+Fill out Schedule H and attach it to your tax return.
 This is where you’ll report wages paid to your employee as well as tax withholdings including Social Security, Medicare, and federal and state unemployment taxes.

-You may be able to take a tax credit for your nanny’s pay as a child care expense using Form 2441.
+You may be able to take a tax credit for your nanny’s pay as a childcare expense using Form 2441.